Installation

 If you are having trouble installing ChildProject, please look for similar issues on our GithHub (in Issues or Discussions).

-If this issue is related to a dependency of the package, we recommend that you ask the developers of the depdendency directly as you may get more accurate advice.
+If this issue is related to a dependency of the package, we recommend that you ask the developers of the dependency directly as you may get more accurate advice.

 If this issue is related to DataLad, please create an issue on DataLad’s GitHub.